LucasPouw/gwcosmo_agn/README.md

 A package to estimate cosmological parameters using gravitational-wave observations.

 If you use gwcosmo in a scientific publication, please cite [R. Gray et al. Phys.
-Rev. D 101, 122001](https://journals.aps.org/prd/abstract/10.1103/PhysRevD.101.122001) and [R.Gray et al. arXiv:2111.04629 [astro-ph.CO]](https://arxiv.org/abs/2111.04629), and include the following statement in your manuscript: "This work makes use of gwcosmo which is available at https://git.ligo.org/lscsoft/gwcosmo".
+Rev. D 101, 122001](https://journals.aps.org/prd/abstract/10.1103/PhysRevD.101.122001) and [R. Gray et al. arXiv:2111.04629](https://arxiv.org/abs/2111.04629), and include the following statement in your manuscript: "This work makes use of gwcosmo which is available at https://git.ligo.org/lscsoft/gwcosmo".

 ## How-to install